consuldemocracy/consuldemocracy/docs/en/installation/mail_server_configuration.md

 ```

 * Fill `<smtp address>`, `<domain>`, `<user_name>` and `<password>` with your information
-* Save the file and restart your Consul application
+* Save the file and restart your Consul Democracy application